Stable homotopy groups of spheres: From dimension 0 to 90: Introduction

 The goal of this manuscript is to continue the analysis of the Adams spectral sequence into higher stems at the prime 2.
 We will present information up to the 90-stem.
-While we have not been able to resolve all of the possible differentials in this range, we enumerate the handful of uncertainties explicitly.
-See especially Table \ref{tab:Adams-unknown} for a summary of the possible differentials that remain unresolved.
+While we have not been able to resolve all of the possible differentials in this range, we enumerate the handful of uncertainties explicitly within Table \ref{tab:Adams-higher}.

-The charts in \cite{Isaksen14a} and \cite{Isaksen14e} are an essential companion to this manuscript.
+The charts in \cite{Isaksen14a} and \cite{IWX19} are an essential companion to this manuscript.
 They present the same information in an easily interpretable graphical format.

 Our analysis uses various methods and techniques, including machine-generated homological algebra computations, a deformation of homotopy theories that connects $\C$-motivic and classical stable homotopy theory, and the theory of motivic modular forms.
 Here is a quick summary of our approach: \begin{enumerate} \item Compute the cohomology of the $\C$-motivic Steenrod algebra by machine.
 These groups serve as the input to the $\C$-motivic Adams spectral sequence. \item Compute by machine the algebraic Novikov spectral sequence that converges to the cohomology of the Hopf algebroid $(BP_*, BP_* BP)$.
 This includes all differentials, and the multiplicative structure of the cohomology of $(BP_*, BP_* BP)$. \item Identify the $\C$-motivic Adams spectral sequence for the cofiber of $\tau$ with the algebraic Novikov spectral sequence \cite{GWX18}.
 This includes an identification of the cohomology of $(BP_*, BP_* BP)$ with the homotopy groups of the cofiber of $\tau$. \item Pull back and push forward Adams differentials for the cofiber of $\tau$ to Adams differentials for the $\C$-motivic sphere, along the inclusion of the bottom cell and the projection to the top cell. \item Deduce additional Adams differentials for the $\C$-motivic sphere with a variety of ad hoc arguments.
 The most important methods are Toda bracket shuffles and comparison to the motivic modular forms spectrum $\mmf$ \cite{GIKR18}. \item Deduce hidden $\tau$ extensions in the $\C$-motivic Adams spectral sequence for the sphere, using a long exact sequence in homotopy groups. \item Obtain the classical Adams spectral sequence and the classical stable homotopy groups by inverting $\tau$. \end{enumerate}